-<14> Section 3.1.4.16: On Windows Vista, Windows Server 2008, Windows 7, Windows Server 2008 R2, Windows 8, Windows Server 2012, Windows 8.1, Windows Server 2012 R2, Windows 10, and Windows Server 2016 Technical Preview, the ChangePermissions method returns E_INVALIDARG for the "/LM/W3SVC" path and all its child paths.
+<14> Section 3.1.4.16: On Windows Vista and later, and on Windows Server 2008 and later, the ChangePermissions method returns E_INVALIDARG for the "/LM/W3SVC" path and all its child paths.

-<15> Section 3.1.4.20: Windows Vista, Windows Server 2008, Windows 7, Windows Server 2008 R2, Windows 8, Windows Server 2012, Windows 8.1, Windows Server 2012 R2, Windows 10, and Windows Server 2016 Technical Preview do not store a separate change time for the metabase path /LM/W3SVC or any child paths.
+<15> Section 3.1.4.20: Windows Vista and later, and Windows Server 2008 and later do not store a separate change time for the metabase path /LM/W3SVC or any child paths.
 GetLastChangeTime returns the same modification time for all paths at or below /LM/W3SVC.

-<16> Section 3.1.4.21: On Windows Vista, Windows Server 2008, Windows 7, Windows Server 2008 R2, Windows 8, Windows Server 2012, Windows 8.1, Windows Server 2012 R2, Windows 10, and Windows Server 2016 Technical Preview, two separate system change numbers are kept, one for paths under and including /LM/W3SVC and another for all other paths.
+<16> Section 3.1.4.21: On Windows Vista and later, and on Windows Server 2008 and later, two separate system change numbers are kept, one for paths under and including /LM/W3SVC and another for all other paths.
 The system change number for /LM/W3SVC and child paths is not persisted.
-Changes made to these paths will increment the system change number as long as the metabase service process, iisadmin, is running.
+Changes made to these paths will increment the system change number as long as the metabase service process, lisadmin, is running.
 When the service is restarted this record of changes is lost.

 When the GetSystemChangeNumber method is called, the sum of these two numbers is returned.
-When the system change number is returned from a GetHandleInfo call, only the change number corresponding to the path of the open handle is returned. <17> Section 3.1.4.27: Windows Vista, Windows Server 2008, Windows 7, Windows Server 2008 R2, Windows 8, Windows Server 2012, Windows 8.1, Windows Server 2012 R2, Windows 10, and Windows Server 2016 Technical Preview do not check the state of the METADATA_SECURE flag on existing data items in the R_SetData method for paths under and including /LM/W3SVC.
+When the system change number is returned from a GetHandleInfo call, only the change number corresponding to the path of the open handle is returned.

+<17> Section 3.1.4.27: Windows Vista and later, and Windows Server 2008 and later do not check the state of the METADATA_SECURE flag on existing data items in the R_SetData method for paths under and including /LM/W3SVC.

-<18> Section 3.1.4.28: On Windows Vista, Windows Server 2008, Windows 7, Windows Server 2008 R2, Windows 8, Windows Server 2012, Windows 8.1, Windows Server 2012 R2, Windows 10, and Windows Server 2016 Technical Preview, there is no check of the permission level of the metabase handle used in the RenameKey method for paths under and including /LM/W3SVC.
+<18> Section 3.1.4.28: On Windows Vista and later, and on Windows Server 2008 and later, there is no check of the permission level of the metabase handle used in the RenameKey method for paths under and including /LM/W3SVC.

-<19> Section 3.1.4.30: On Windows Vista, Windows Server 2008, Windows 7, Windows Server 2008 R2, Windows 8, Windows Server 2012, Windows 8.1, Windows Server 2012 R2, Windows 10, and Windows Server 2016 Technical Preview, open write handles to paths under and including /LM/W3SVC do not interfere with the SaveData operation.
+<19> Section 3.1.4.30: On Windows Vista and later, and on Windows Server 2008 and later, open write handles to paths under and including /LM/W3SVC do not interfere with the SaveData operation.

-<20> Section 3.1.4.31: On Windows Vista, Windows Server 2008, Windows 7, Windows Server 2008 R2, Windows 8, Windows Server 2012, Windows 8.1, Windows Server 2012 R2, Windows 10, and Windows Server 2016 Technical Preview, there is no check of the permission level of the metabase handle used in the SetLastChangeTime method for paths under and including /LM/W3SVC.
+<20> Section 3.1.4.31: On Windows Vista and later, and on Windows Server 2008 and later, there is no check of the permission level of the metabase handle used in the SetLastChangeTime method for paths under and including /LM/W3SVC.

-<21> Section 3.1.4.31: Windows Vista, Windows Server 2008, Windows 7, Windows Server 2008 R2, Windows 8, Windows Server 2012, Windows 8.1, Windows Server 2012 R2, Windows 10, and Windows Server 2016 Technical Preview do not update the change time on demand for the metabase path /LM/W3SVC or any child paths.
+<21> Section 3.1.4.31: Windows Vista and later, and Windows Server 2008 and later do not update the change time on demand for the metabase path /LM/W3SVC or any child paths.
 SetLastChangeTime succeeds but has no effect for all paths at or below /LM/W3SVC.